leifdenby/unified-microphysics/README.md

 # Preliminary spec

+Internally the state-vector `y` represents all the scalar fields relevant to a specific microphysics model in a single computational volume.
+Given the initial state `y0` at a time `t0` it is the aim of the microphysics framework to calculate the new state at time `t1` later.
+This integration can either be performed isobarically or isometrically.

-The microphysics framework consists of a number of components:
+The microphysics framework consists of the following components:

 1. A number of microphysics "models" which each serve to calculate the time derivative of the state variable (dQ/dt).
 These are in [src/models/](src/models/)